pegahcarter/All-Things-TA/doc/notes.md

 ### 2020.01.11
-#### Actionable steps
+#### Actionable steps to deploy fx-signal
-1. Add oanda data to peter-signal
+  (X) Add oanda data to peter-signal
-2. Replace local TAcharts with TAcharts module
+  (X) Replace local TAcharts with TAcharts module
-3. Run code to send `TEST` signals
+  (X) Run code to send `TEST` signals
-4. Validate last signal sent from wc/atta by sending to test
-5. Create signals for one ticker with no custom logic
+  (X) Validate last signal sent from wc/atta by sending to test (O) Create signals for one ticker with no custom logic ( ) Move code from py to crypto (And fix all file references) ( ) Analyze distribution of trade size and determine which outliers to remove ( ) Decision tree model for feature importance